akaabdullahmateen/roadmap/markdown/style-guide/index.md

 | **White papers**            | Regular  | Title-style    | None            | The Evolution of Malware          |
 | **Windows**                 | Regular  | Sentence-style | None            | New Window                        |
 | **XML schema elements**     | Bold     | Lowercase      | None            | **`xml:space`**                   |

-## Unbiased communication

-- Use gender-neutral alternatives for common terms and generic references.
-- Refer to a person's role instead of identifying them by a pronoun.
-- When writing about a real person, use the pronouns that person prefers.
-- Represent diverse perspectives and circumstances, and be inclusive of everyone.
-- Avoid stereotypes and mentions of politically disputed topics.
-- Do not make generalization about a specific group of people or place, even if it is positive or neutral.
-- Do not use terms that are slang, profane, derogatory, carry unconscious racial bias, or associated with military action, politics, or historical events.
-- Use title-style capitalization for Asian, Black, White, African American, Hispanic, Latin, Native American, Alaska Native, Native Hawaiian, Pacific Islander, and Indigenous Peoples.

-## URLs and web addresses

-- In content for a general audience, use *address* rather than *URL*.
-In content for a technical audience, do not spell out *URL* on first mention.
-If there is reason to spell out *URL*, use *uniform resource locator*.
-- Use *a*, instead of *an*, as an article for *URL*.
-- Do not include *`https://`* in URL.
-Include the protocol only if it is something other than HTTP.
-- Do not include the trailing slash at the end of a URL.
-- Use lowercase for URLs, email addresses, and newsgroup addresses.
-- If there is reason to capitalize a URL, only capitalize the first letter, and omit *`https://www`*.
-- Use *of* instead of *for* to describe the relationship of the word *URL* to a resource.
-- Use the preposition *at* with the location of a specific address.
-- If there is confusion about the period at the end of a sentence being part of the URL, use trailing icons or other styling to set the URL off.
-- Write brief and specific link text, using title or description of a page rather than a generic phrase.
-- In *alt* text for a graphic that links to another location, state clearly that the graphic is a link.

-## Word choice

-- Do not use contractions.
-If there is need to use contractions, do not mix contractions and their spelled out equivalents on the same screen.
-- Never form a contraction from a noun and a verb, and avoid ambiguous or awkward contractions.
-- Use simple words with precise meaning, and remove words that do not add substance.
-- Choose simple verbs without modifiers.
-Avoid weak and vague verbs, whenever possible.
-- Do not use a phrase with two or three words when a single equivalent word is enough.
-- Choose words that have one clear meaning.
-- Omit unnecessary adverbs unless they are important to the meaning of the sentence.
-- Use one term consistently to represent one concept.
-- Be careful with words that can be both nouns and verbs.
-Use the sentence structure and context to eliminate ambiguity.
-- Do not create a new word from an existing word, or apply a new meaning to an ordinary word.
-If a new term must be created, verify that it is not already being used to mean something else.
-- Be careful with common words that have industry-specific uses.
-Assume users know the common definition of the word rather than the industry-specific definition.
-If an industry-specific definition must be used, define the word in context.
-- Do not use a technical word when a common word is better understood.
-If a technical word must be used, define the word in context.
-- If a content is targeted towards a professional audience, use the terminology their industry uses.
-- When the spelling of an English word varies by locale, use the US spelling.
-- Avoid non-English words and Latin abbreviations for common English phrases.
-- Prefer *and other {generic class}* over *etc.*, *for example* over *e.g.*, and *that is* over *i.e.*, unless space is limited.
-- Do not use *and so on* at the end of a phrase that begins with *for example*, *such as*, or *like*.
--